Acacia glaucocarpa: Distribution and habitat

-A. glaucocarpa has a wide distribution in open forest or woodland area in southeastern Queensland from approximately 80 km west of Emerald south to close to the New South Wales border, it is common near Kingaroy and Ipswich.
+Hickory wattle has a wide distribution in open forest or woodland area in southeastern Queensland from about 82 km west of Emerald in Queensland, and south to near the New South Wales border.
+It is common near Kingaroy and Ipswich.
 It is known to occur within protected areas and is found in many localities.
 It grows on sandstone or sedimentary rocks, often in deep soil.